AnnaHurtovenko/AsciiArtify/doc/Concept.md

-## Minikube, Kind, and k3d: Simplifying Kubernetes Development
+## Minikube, kind, and k3d: Simplifying Kubernetes Development

 These three tools play a crucial role in simplifying Kubernetes development by enabling developers to create local Kubernetes clusters effortlessly, eliminating the need for setting up complex infrastructure solutions.
 Each tool offers unique features and benefits, making them exceptional choices for developing and testing Kubernetes applications locally.